gradio-app/gradio/guides/05_custom-components/01_five-minute-guide.md

 Gradio 4.0 introduces Custom Components -- the ability for developers to create their own custom components and use them in Gradio apps.
 You can publish your components as Python packages so that other users can use them as well.
-Users will be able to use all of Gradio's existing functions, such as gr.Blocks, gr.Interface, API usage, themes, etc. with Custom Components.
+Users will be able to use all of Gradio's existing functions, such as `gr.Blocks`, `gr.Interface`, API usage, themes, etc. with Custom Components.
 This guide will cover how to get started making custom components.

 ## Installation